matomo-org/developer-documentation/docs/generated/master/Piwik/Config.md

 <a name="forceSave" id="forceSave"></a>
 ### `forceSave()`

-Writes the current configuration to `config.ini.php`.
+Writes the current configuration to the **config.ini.php** file.

+Only writes options whose
+values are different from the default.

 #### Signature